Novo Bojovic: Playing career

 "It was strictly mental, because I never missed a winning kick, " says Bojovic, who is currently the president of B2B Industrial Supply group in the greater Detroit area.
 "When I missed that winning kick, it was over.
 I never had a chance, I needed someone to shake-me-up, just say ‘listen you son-a-bitch, you’re the bad ass, you're tough you can do it…you got us here, forget about that kick, it’s gone, it’s history.'"

 “We were totally shocked and surprised," Bojovic said.
 "We have 63 or 64 thousand [fans] in the stadium; we had a rough start then we had a winning streak of six games, then we played the Invaders at home, to see the 63,000 plus in the stadium, that tells you the impact we made in the city of Detroit and the state of Michigan.
 It was a tremendous feeling that were making so much progress."

 Post career

 Bojovic, utilized his business and marketing skills to embark on an over 25-year career in the Health & Safety field, and as of 2018 is the President of the B2B Industrial Supply Group based out of Michigan.

+Personal life

+His grandparents were Albanians who migrated to Yugoslavia where he was raised.
+He moved to the United States at age 14 with his father, mother, sister and two brothers.